torano111/PyReversi/README.md

 # PyReversi
-Simple Reversi made with Python & pygame.
+Simple Reversi game made with Python & Pygame.

+# How to run
+`python reversi.py`